0ldcamel/codeinplace/README.md

 canvas.update()
 ```
-`canvas.update()` is added to both pieces of code as a reminder to myself to have it included and also to exclude `canvas.mainloop()`.
+Intentionally `canvas.update()` is added to both pieces of code as a reminder to myself to have it included and also to exclude `canvas.mainloop()`.
 I have not been able to have both options work together to print out the same coordinates with one click.
 Option 1 seems to take precedence.

 ### Useful function in Graphic Project